 Why will I no longer receive my paper statement?

 We discontinue sending paper bills to those enrolled in ePay as a cost-savings measure.
 Bill inserts and newsletters that would've been included with your paper bill are available online.
-Bills are available on the Bill History page accessible from the My Profile page or by using the blue View My Bill button.
-Both are found within the log in box.
+Bills are available under Billing history on your My Account page.
 You may build up to 24 months of billing history and download or print bills as needed.

 When will my payments be applied?